mike522-byte/finance-analytic/README.md

 3. The entire curve is shifted toward lower strikes.
 This dominant **negative skew** underscores an asymmetric demand for downside protection and the pervasive "crash fear" in equity markets.

-In essence, this pattern reveals that real-world markets are driven by **asymmetric risk aversion and fat-tailed return distributions**, deviating significantly from the assumptions of classic pricing models.
+In essence, this pattern reveals that real-world markets are driven by **asymmetric risk aversion and fat-tailed return distributions**, deviating significantly from the assumptions of BSM models.

 # Event trading - Shorting Vega